-On March 30, 2018, the Credit Agreement was amended (the "Third Amendment") to waive certain covenant defaults and to reset the covenants for 2018 measurement periods to more accurately reflect the Company's projected performance for the year.
+On March 30, 2018, the Credit Agreement was further amended (the "Third Amendment") to waive certain covenant defaults and to reset the covenants for 2018 measurement periods to more accurately reflect the Company's projected performance for the year.
 The measurement against the covenants for consolidated leverage ratio and consolidated fixed charge coverage ratio were agreed to not be measured as of December 31, 2017 and were reset for 2018 measurement periods.
 Additionally, a minimum revenue covenant and a net working capital covenant were added.
 In consideration of these amendments, the interest rate on the loan was increased by 1%, which will revert back to the original rate upon achievement of two consecutive quarters of a specified fixed charge coverage ratio as defined in the agreement.
 The Company may elect to pay the increase in interest expense in cash or by payment-in-kind (by addition to the principal amount of the Loan).
 The increase in interest expense has been paid in cash.
-Contemporaneously with the Third Amendment, Mr. Wood agreed to transfer 50,000 shares of the Company's Class A Common Stock owned by him to EnCap.
-As of December 31, 2018, we were in compliance with the Credit Agreement's financial covenants.
+Contemporaneously with the Third Amendment, Mr. John B. Wood agreed to transfer 50,000 shares of the Company's Class A Common Stock owned by him to EnCap.